ggaugain/ggaugain.github.io/techno/zabbix.md

 <img src="/techno/data/zabbix/zabbix-conceptual-diagram.png" align="right" width="90%" />

 ## Example: Running Zabbix in Docker
-Zabbix can be installed using different distributions of Linux, and even has a couple of choices for web servers and databases.
+Zabbix can be installed using different distributions of Linux, and even has a couple of choices for web servers and databases.<br />
 [This repository](https://github.com/zabbix/zabbix-docker) contains Dockerfile of Zabbix for Docker's automated build published to the public Docker Hub Registry.

 ## Diving Deeper